johnoneil/fspec/README.md

 This is extremely useful for:

 * long-lived projects
-* research labs with thousands of datasets
+* Art and design teams with many files, many contributors, naming things by hand
-* enterprise directories with compliance requirements
+* enterprise and process heavy directories with compliance requirements
-* shared servers passed through many contributors
-* teams inheriting “mystery folders” with no documentation
+* people who dislike writing regexes, file manipulation scripts and awk

 ---